 Tip: Example: Many reports will initially contain requests that were marked as "Abandoned" before a decision was made.
 One common use of pre-filtering is to eliminate these requests from your report by un-checking that request status from the Request Statuses section.

 You can use the Filters button to eliminate rows you don't want in your report.
 In addition to hiding unwanted data, filtering eliminates rows from any totals or averages you have in a report.
 Rows that you have filtered out will not be included in any charts or crosstabs you create, either.

-You may need to add more than one filter to a report to have the effect you want.
+You may need to add more than one filter to a report.
 In the example below, two filters have been added.
-The first filters amount awarded to only include values over 500.
-The second includes requests with a decision date between January 1, 2017 and a sliding date of today.
+The first filters the amount awarded to only include values over $500.
+The second includes requests with a decision date between January 1, 2019 and a sliding date of today.

-Note that the example below filters amount awarded to display values over 500 AND those with a decision date between those two dates.
-You can also combine filters with an "or" statement.
-To switch and "And" to an "Or" when looking at a list of filters, simply click on the word "And."
+Note that the example below filters amount awarded to display values over $500 AND those with a decision date between those two dates.
+Click the AND button to change the operator to OR.

-For more complicated situations, you may need to group filters together with parenthesis.
+In some situations, you may need to group filters together with parentheses.